MicrosoftDocs/appcenter-docs/styleguide/voice-tone.md

 We want our docs to have a conversational tone.
 You should feel as though you're having a conversation with the author as you read any of our tutorials or explanations.
 Your experience as a reader should be informal, conversational, and informative.
 You should feel as though you're listening to the author explain the concepts to you.

 #### Inappropriate Style
 One might see the contrast between a conversational style and the style one finds with more academic treatments of technical topics.
-Those resources are very useful, but the authors have written those articles in a very different style than our documentation.
-When one reads an academic journal, one finds a very different tone and a very different style of writing.
-One feels that they're reading a dry account of a very dry topic.
+Those resources are useful, but the authors have written those articles in a different style than our documentation.
+When one reads an academic journal, one finds a different tone and a different style of writing.
+One feels that they're reading a dry account of a dry topic.

 ##### Comparison
 The first paragraph above follows our recommendation conversational style.
 The second is a more academic style.
 You see the difference immediately.